-THE ‘SEVEN POINTING-OUTS’ (Ngo-Tro Dunma) INSTRUCTIONS: A teaching by Drugpa Kagyu yogi-master, Gyalwang Yangonpa and the instructions by 8th Karmapa (17th Karmapa Kagyu Guncho teaching, Day 1)
+THE ‘SEVEN POINTING-OUTS’ (Ngo-Tro Dunma) INSTRUCTIONS: A teaching by Drugpa Kagyu yogi-master, Gyalwang Yangonpa with commentary instructions by 8th Karmapa (17th Karmapa Kagyu Guncho teaching, Day 1)

 “Generally, when we talk about the calm-abiding meditation in mahamudra, it means we should not look outside at others and external things, such as thinking about what are other people doing, the news and situation in the world and in society?
 One needs to look towards one’s own mind and thoughts, one’s own reality and situation.
 What does that mean, one’s situation?
 Is it the situation of one’s body and health?
 No, it is not that kind of talk at all.
 Mainly, we need to think about the situation and reality of the mind.
 Normally, we think about the body’s health and well-being, yet here it is about the mind’s health and well-being.
 This is a very important point.”—17th Karmapa on 8th Karmapa’s Instructions on Yangonpa’s Seven Points (January 2023)